womaike/PartialSheet/README.md

 # PartialSheet

+**Deprecated: The owner has no more time to maantain this project.**

 A custom SwiftUI modifier to present a Partial Modal Sheet based on his content size.

 **Version 3.0 has been released, there are a lot of breaking changes, make sure to read the guide before update!**